SBC CHEVY 434 PRO STREET MOTOR, AFR HEADS, CRATE MOTOR 645 hp BASE ENGINE

 MAHLE HIGH PERFORMANCE FILE FIT RINGS

-Some of the benefits of the new Scat Excalibur crankshaft supplied with this engine:
+Some of the benefits of the new Manley Pro-Series crankshaft supplied with this engine:

 Pictured below is our ABS crank polishing machine in action.
 We polish the crank on every engine we build.
 This extends bearing life, keeps oil cooler, and with the reduced friction, a slight increase in horsepower is gained.
 Many machine shops fail to do this.
 The finish on most cranks are at the bare minimum of acceptance, and we know this can affect bearing life.
 We have measured the RA finish with our profilometer, and found it to be as high as 25 RA finish on many of the cranks.
 We bring that number down considerably.

 We now use the Clevite bearings in our engines.